-Cheaper Alternative of POS Machine
+Cheaper Alternative to POS Machine

 It is difficult to pay with the help of a banking card (debit or credit) everywhere you go.
-Most of the merchants don’t have the card swiping machine or sometimes the machines fail to catch signals.
+Most of the merchants don’t have a card swiping machine or sometimes the machines fail to catch signals.
 The machine in question is known as the POS terminal, which is a costly affair for the billing party involved.
-They have to pay the service charge for each transaction that varies from 1.25% to 2.5% of the transaction value.
+They have to pay the service charge for each transaction, which varies from 1.25% to 2.5% of the transaction value.
 This is why the UPI apps for merchants were introduced.
-You would have also faced the situation when the vendor asks the service charge from you.
+You would have also faced the situation when the vendor asks for the service charge from you.
 It happens in a competitive market.
 Keeping the POS terminal is not very beneficial for small traders.
 However, UPI would help you do the same job without any cost incurred.
 As UPI operates through the smartphone, anyone can collect money without spending time and money on such machines.
 Also, the transaction cost is a mere 50 paisa, which is very low compared to the POS terminal.